William Howard, 1st Baron Howard of Effingham: Final years

 After Queen Elizabeth's accession on 17 November 1558, Howard succeeded Edward Hastings as Lord Chamberlain and was appointed to the Privy Council.
 In early 1559 he was among those who negotiated the Treaty of Cateau-Cambrésis.
 In August 1564 he accompanied the Queen on a visit to Cambridge, where he was awarded the degree of Master of Arts; on 6 October 1566 he was awarded a similar degree by the University of Oxford.
 According to McDermott, he was a "near constant attendee at privy council meetings during the 1560s", but by the latter part of 1572 he could no longer discharge his duties as Lord Chamberlain because of ill health, and the Queen appointed his nephew, the Earl of Sussex, to replace him, appointing Howard as Lord Privy Seal.
 Howard died at Hampton Court Palace on 12 January 1573, and was buried on 29 January at Reigate.

 Whitgift School currently stands on the site of the former Howard estate in Croydon.
-There is a full-length portrait of Lord Howard by Daniël Mijtens at Nostell Priory.

 Family

 William Howard married firstly, before 18 June 1531, Katherine (died 23 April 1535), the daughter of John Broughton (died 23 January 1518) of Toddington, Bedfordshire, by Anne Sapcote (died 14 March 1559), the daughter and heir of Sir Guy Sapcote by Margaret Wolston, daughter and heir of Sir Guy Wolston.
 They had one daughter, Agnes Howard, who married William Paulet, 3rd Marquess of Winchester.
 Katherine (née Broughton) was buried in the parish church of St Mary at Lambeth, where there is a monument to her memory.

-He married secondly, on 29 June 1535, Margaret Gamage (died 1581), the third daughter of Sir Thomas Gamage of Coity, Glamorganshire and his wife, Margaret Saint John, the half-second cousin of Henry VIII - her paternal grandfather, John, was a half-sister of Margaret Beaufort - and the daughter of Sir John Saint John of Bletsoe, Bedfordshire, by whom he had four sons and five daughters.
+He married secondly, on 29 June 1535, Margaret Gamage (died 1581), the third daughter of Sir Thomas Gamage of Coity, Glamorganshire and his wife, Margaret St John, the half-second cousin of Henry VIII – her paternal grandfather, John, was a half-brother of Margaret Beaufort – and the daughter of Sir John St John of Bletsoe, Bedfordshire, by whom he had four sons and five daughters.